 9. The Well and the Tree: World and Time in Early Germanic Culture by Paul Bauschatz

 Now we come to secondary sources for the more advanced student of the mythology of the Norse and other Germanic peoples.
 In my opinion, the single best work at this level is Old English professor Paul Bauschatz’s The Well and the Tree: World and Time in Early Germanic Culture.
 Bauschatz’s book discusses the worldview of the heathen Norse and other Germanic peoples at a conceptual level.
 That is, it asks questions like, “Taken together, what do Tacitus, Beowulf, the Norse sources, and the grammatical structure of Germanic languages tell us about the ancient Germanic view of time and space?” and “What exactly was the Germanic concept of Wyrd (Destiny), which sources describe only in isolated, concrete examples, and what role does it play in that model of time and space?”
 Bauschatz’s willingness to ask deeper questions than others and to answer them by way of pointing out powerful connections that no one else has noticed make this a bold and daring text that’s indispensable reading for anyone who’s serious about understanding Norse mythology as its pre-Christian adherents did.

 Since this book has unfortunately been out of print for a while now, it’s often difficult to find reasonably-priced used copies on Amazon or other online bookstores.
-If that’s the case, try looking for freely available copies on Scribd.com and similar places.
+If that’s the case, try looking for freely available electronic copies online – there are usually a few floating around.